Kaccet158/ai-journey/README.md

-# Python Journey
+# 🐍 Python Journey

-This is my own journey through python, machine learing and ai.
+Welcome to my own public journey through python, linux, machine learing and ai.
 Here I want to share my projects, work and thoughts.

+# 💥 Goals
+ - To learn foundation of python and basics of ml and ai.
+ - To gain knowledge about linux and unix like systems.
+ - To show my all wins and loses.

+# 📃 Repository Structure